UniMath/agda-unimath/src/foundation/products-pullbacks.lagda.md

         ( is-equiv-map-product-cone-standard-pullback f g f' g')
 ```

-### Products of cones satisfying the universal property of pullbacks satisfies the universal property of pullbacks
+### Products of cones satisfying the universal property of pullbacks satisfy the universal property of pullbacks

 ```agda
 module _